chef/chef-web-docs/content/resources/apt_repository/_index.md

   default_value: The resource block's name
   new_in: '14.1'
   description_list:
-  - markdown: 'An optional property to set the repository name if it differs from

-      the resource block''s name.
-The value of this setting must not
+  - markdown: An optional property to set the repository name if it differs from the resource block's name.
+The value of this setting must not contain spaces.

-      contain spaces.'
 - property: trusted
   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'Determines whether you should treat all packages from this

-      repository as authenticated regardless of signature.'
+  - markdown: Determines whether you should treat all packages from this repository as authenticated regardless of signature.
 - property: uri
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The base of the Debian distribution.
 properties_shortcode: null